What’s an objective?

 Talk to your team

 You can get detailed objectives by collaborating with the product’s stakeholders.
-Start the conversation at a high level by determining what features or processes they want to have testers review.
+Start the conversation at a high level by determining what features or processes they want to have test participants review.

 Once you’ve figured out the broad topics that the test will cover, it’s important to drill down.
 Review any available analytics data to pinpoint areas of concern.